Calculating How Much Value I Get From the AMEX Platinum Card

 Can I just point out how strange the Saks Fifth Avenue site is?
 You’d think that a high-end brand would have a sleek retail site but that’s far from the case with Saks.
 On top of that, when browsing, you’re sure to find plenty of laughably priced items.
 All of these factors make the Platinum card’s semi-annual credit pretty difficult to use practically.

-Global Entry or TSA Precheck credit
+Global Entry or TSA Precheck Credit

-• Face value: $100 once every five years
+• Face value: $120 once every five years

 • My assessed value: $0 (this year)

-Finally, we come to a credit that is not monthly, not semi-annual, not yearly, not once every five years: Global Entry/TSA Precheck.
+Finally, we come to a credit that is not monthly, not semi-annual, not yearly, but once every five years: Global Entry/TSA Precheck.
 With this credit, you can have your Global Entry or TSA Precheck application reimbursed by Amex (although Global Entry’s fee has risen to $120 and I haven’t seen confirmation that Amex has increased the credit in response).

 Seeing as this was not a renewal date for me, I didn’t have a chance to use this credit.
 That said, last year, we actually saw $200 in value from this perk as my authorized user was also able to claim the credit.
 Nevertheless, since we’re just looking at the past 12 months, the value is still $0.